jdimpson/restlog/README.md

 `datapt` is used to get one data point when a *collect* command is run.
 It is provided to `curl -sS` if it looks like a URL.
 If it doesn't look like a URL, it will be executed as a command (so you can write your own customs cript).
 The output of this curl/command will be appended to the `currentset` file.

 `hed` is an optional value that, if it looks like a URL, will be used to grab the column labels for suitable a set of data points.
 This value will be used when creating new `currentset` files.
 If it's not a URL, it will be interpretted as the the literal header line itself.
+If this value is set to *null* no header line will be added to new data set files.

 `currentset` is the file that data points are stored in when a *collect* command is run.
 Each new point gets appended to the bottom.
 The output of `hed` will be put at the top each time the file is created.
 The file will archived or deleted when `rotate` command is run.